Iftakharpy/Colt-Steele-Datastructures-and-Algorithms/README.md

 ## 2. Selection Sort
     Seletion sort is similar to bubble sort.
 Here we look for smallest number in the array.
 We swap the values of smallest number index and the first index.

     Note: After each swap we increment our smallest index by 1.
-Otherwise it will ony bring the smallest number to at index 0 everytime. and won't sort the array.
+    Otherwise it will ony bring the smallest number to at index 0 everytime and won't sort the array.

 ___